klusta-team/klustaviewa/README.md

   * PyOpenGL >= 3.0.1
   * either PyQt4 or PySide

-More generally, we also recommend [pip](https://pypi.python.org/pypi/pip) and [IPython](http://ipython.org/) as they are commonly used for scientific computing with Python.

 ### OpenGL

-For KlustaView, you need OpenGL >= 2.1.
-To find out which version of OpenGL you have:
+KlustaViewa requires OpenGL >= 2.1.
+To find out which version of OpenGL is available on your system:

   * Use [OpenGL Extensions Viewer](http://www.realtech-vr.com/glview/)
   * Alternatively, on Linux, run `glxinfo`.

 KlustaViewa works better with a good graphics card as it uses hardware-accelerated visualization.
 With a lower end graphics card, the software will work but somewhat slower.

 ### Development version